lixianyu0912/hello-world/README.md

 # hello-world
-This repository is used to practice the GitHub flow Amazing me!
+This repository is used to practice the GitHub flow.